softlayer/jumpgate/developer-guide.md

 # Summary

 The primary purpose of this project is to provide an easy way to add OpenStack API compatibility to existing cloud products.
 This is accomplished through a series of drivers that are specific to each cloud provider.
-If you're reading this document, it's assumed that you are interested in using this project to add OpenStack API compatibility via drivers.
+If you're reading this document, it's assumed that you are interested in using this project to add OpenStack API compatibility to an existing public or private cloud provider via drivers.

 ## Before Getting Started